sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 There are techniques to help external systems fetching the version they expect, more on that later.

-If we want a strong consistency between our Writes and Reads database, they need to be updated atomically (and that's rarely possile due to the heterogeneous systems used).
+If we want a strong consistency between our Writes and Reads databases, they need to be updated atomically (and that's rarely possile due to the heterogeneous systems used).
 Even so, if we do that, we'll lose the **Availability** provided by relying on different systems (CAP theorem, we can be CP or AP under failures, not Consistent and Available at the same time).

-By clearly separating both systems, the Reads part works independently of the Writes part: different lifecycles, different deployments, different constraints, different SLAs.
+By clearly separating both systems, the Reads Service works independently of the Writes Service: different lifecycles, different deployments, different constraints, different SLAs.

 #### A different set of features